Banner

 Law School 3037

 Join the Under Secretary of Commerce for Intellectual Property, Ms. Kathi Vidal, the heads of the European Patent Office and the Japan Patent Office, and WIPO Deputy Director General, Ms. Lisa Jorgenson, in a dialogue with innovators and entrepreneurs from the Research Triangle Park area.
 The discussion will center around the theme of the 40th Trilateral Conference, i.e., enhancing the accessibility of the patent system for small- and medium-sized enterprises.
 You can attend in person (limited space), join the livestream, or view the recording after the event; however, registration (by Nov.
 7) is required: https://bit.ly/3SBHKvi.
-Sponsored by The Center for Innovation Policy, the USPTO, and the Trilateral Cooperation.
+Sponsored by the Center for Innovation Policy, the USPTO, and the Trilateral Cooperation.
 For more information, please contact Balfour Smith at bsmith@law.duke.edu.

 Content